dap-cool/protocol/README.md

     await uploadFile(metadata, provisioned.drive, provisioned.account);
     // mark as immutable
     // // this takes about 15seconds again to mark the storage as immutable
-    // // technically this optional but we hihgly recommend it to promote web3 ethos await markAsImmutable(provisioned.drive, provisioned.account);
+    // // technically this optional but we highly recommend it to promote web3 ethos await markAsImmutable(provisioned.drive, provisioned.account);
     // publish url to solana
     // // this is encoding the shadow-drive URL inside a solana pda